 Celebrate Halloween in Derry/Londonderry

 Named the UK City of Culture, Derry is the setting of Northern Ireland’s biggest and most attractive Halloween party.
-This year, Derry Halloween‘s festivities are held between 26 October – 1 November and promise an unforgettable time for both kids and adults.
-Expect a lovely mix of creepy Hallowe’en themed tours, colorful parades, bizarre circus shows, fireworks, lots of culture, and fun family-friendly activities.
+This year, Derry Halloween‘s festivities are held between the 28th – 31st of October and promise an unforgettable time for both kids and adults.
+Expect a lovely mix of creepy Hallowe’en-themed tours, colorful parades, bizarre circus shows, fireworks, lots of culture, and fun family-friendly activities.